jigoshop/Jigoshop-eCommerce/readme.txt

 == Description ==

-Jigoshop, a WordPress eCommerce plugin developed by professionals with years of experience delivering online shops for global brands.
+Jigoshop eCommerce, a WordPress eCommerce plugin developed by professionals with years of experience delivering online shops for global brands.

 = SETUP IN MINUTES =

 Complete your shop in minutes with physical and downloadable products or even services.
-Jigoshop provides you with the features necessary to set up an eCommerce web site lickety-split.
+Jigoshop eCommerce provides you with the features necessary to set up an eCommerce web site lickety-split.

 With the option to create a multitude of product types and apply detailed attributes customers can easily refine your catalog, ensuring they find what they're looking for in just a couple of clicks.